Ice Age (2002 film): Voice casting

 The voice cast of Ice Age was encouraged to make up their own dialogue during recording.
 Several lines in the film were improvised by the actors.

 For Manny, the studio was initially looking at people with big voices.
 James Earl Jones and Ving Rhames were considered, but they sounded too obvious and Wedge wanted more comedy.
 Albert Brooks was also offered the role.
 Instead, the role was given to Ray Romano because they thought his voice sounded very elephant-like.
 Wedge described Romano's voice as deep and slow in delivery, but also with a "sarcastic wit behind it".

 John Leguizamo, who provided the voice for Sid, experimented with over 40 voices for the character, including a slower-sounding voice to fit with the lazy nature of a giant sloth.
 Leguizamo came up with the final voice and trademark lateral lisp for the character after watching footage of sloths and learning that they store food in the pockets of their mouths which ferments over time.
-Leguizamo remarked in an interview with BBC that he had wanted to contribute to an animated project for a while, claiming that cartoon voice actor Mel Blanc was "one of my comedy Gods" and a large source of inspiration for him as a child.
+Leguizamo remarked in an interview with BBC that he had wanted to contribute to an animated project for a while, claiming that veteran cartoon voice actor Mel Blanc was "one of my comedy Gods" and a large source of inspiration for him as a child.